icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

     - [trekhleb/machine-learning-experiments](https://github.com/trekhleb/machine-learning-experiments) - "This is a collection of interactive machine-learning experiments.
 Each experiment consists of 🏋️ Jupyter/Colab notebook (to see how a model was trained) and 🎨 demo page"
     - [trekhleb/homemade-machine-learning](https://github.com/trekhleb/homemade-machine-learning)
 - Notebooks in a series:
-    - [ageron/handson-ml2](https://github.com/ageron/handson-ml2) - "Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2."
+    - [ageron/handson-ml2](https://github.com/ageron/handson-ml2) - "Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python."
+Scikit-Learn, Keras, TensorFlow 2.

 Find more great Jupyter Notebooks when you're ready: